 The purpose of this annual report is to provide an estimate of the UKCS's remaining recoverable petroleum resources.
-The Oil and Gas Authority (OGA) estimates that there remains in the range 10 to 20 billion barrels or more of oil equivalent (boe), including discovered and undiscovered petroleum resources.

 The OGA believes that maximising the economic recovery of the UK's remaining oil and gas need not be in conflict with the energy transition and that the industry has the skills, technology and capital to help unlock the solutions required to help the UK achieve net zero.

-In light of the UK's need to maintain a secure energy supply which is cleaner, and which supports and contributes to the country's net zero ambition, the OGA has been implementing a programme to embed net zero considerations into its core work3.
-This includes a proposed requirement for industry to help the government achieve the net zero target, as well as developing new benchmarking to track and monitor industry's performance in line with their production emissions commitments.
+In light of the UK's need to maintain a secure energy supply which supports and contributes to the country's net zero ambition, the OGA has an updated strategy3 and has continued implementing a programme to embed net zero considerations into its core work4.
+This includes a requirement for industry to help the government achieve the net zero target, as well as developing new benchmarking to track and monitor industry's performance in line with their production emissions commitments5.